 - The Victorian District Visit Henry Shaw's country home and experience what life was like in St. Louis during the mid-1800s.
 Then enjoy the Kaiser Maze and the ornate Victorian gardens. - 2.
 The Climatron Axis Walk through a tropical rainforest and explore the interactive exhibits in the Brookings Interpretive Center.
-Keep an eye out for crop plants native to the tropics - 3.
+Don't miss the bog and Moorish gardens in the Schoenberg Temperate House! - 3.
 The Linnean House See one of the oldest greenhouses in the United States.
-Enjoy our camellia and succulent collections, and stroll through the Gladney Rose Garden nearby.
+Enjoy our camellia and succulent collections, and stroll through the Gladney Rose Garden.